 International Business Times has their theory on Friday 13th history, origins, myths and superstitions of the Unlucky Day.

 "While many will laugh off the superstitious day, others will remain in bed paralyzed by fear and avoid daily tasks, conducting business or traveling.
 In the U.S., an estimated 17 to 21 million people suffer from a fear of Friday the 13th, according to a study by the North Carolina Stress Management Center and Phobia Institute."

 "The phobia, known as friggatriskaidekaphobia, is not uncommon.
-The word comes from Frigga, the name of the Norse goddess for whom Friday is named, and triskaidekaphobia, or fear of the number thirteen.
+The word comes from Frigga, the name of the Norse goddess, and triskaidekaphobia, or fear of the number thirteen.
 It is also sometimes called paraskevidekatriaphobia, from the Greek Paraskevi for Friday, Dekatreis for thirteen and phobia for fear."